davidrhoden/davidrhoden-basic-netlify/timeline/causeway-street-1987.md

 <iframe width="640" height="350" src="https://www.youtube.com/embed/ezXcMf1LEgs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And this is the building.
 We called our place "Watson Studios" but I never knew the building said "Watson" on it.
-Remember at this time the T (Boston' subway) ran on elevated tracks down the middle of Causeway Street.
-We were on the tird floor, upstairs from the kung fu dojo.
+Remember at this time the T (Boston's subway) ran on elevated tracks down the middle of Causeway Street.
+We were on the third floor, upstairs from the kung fu dojo.

 ![Loft at 117 Causeway Street, Boston, now demolished.](/static/img/timeline/117-causeway-boston.jpg)